Brianwanzama/Bachelor-s-Thesis-The-Impact-of-Government-Expenditure-on-Economic-Growth-in-Uganda-1986-2021-/README.md

 ---
 ## Key Findings
 *(Detailed results and interpretation are provided in the thesis document.)*
 ---
-## Limitations
-- Annual data limits high-frequency dynamics.
-- Results are specific to Uganda’s institutional and macroeconomic context.
-- Findings should be interpreted as associations rather than structural causal effects.
----
 ## Tools & Software
 - Econometric software (e.g., EViews / Stata / R / Python)